-Lots of businesses made their homes throughout Saratoga.
+From the early 20th century through the 1960s, lots of businesses made their homes throughout Saratoga.
 There were large city-wide service laundries that brought their wares in from around town on the Belt Line, as well as light manufacturing places making new goods.
 There was also a large lumberyard, coal store, and milling operation in Saratoga.

 Saratoga Historical Tour